Omar123098/Ecommerce/README.md

 - **[Pillow](https://pillow.readthedocs.io/)** - For handling all the image uploads

 Also shoutout to the Django documentation and community - you guys rock! 🚀

----

-**Built with ❤️ and lots of coffee while learning web development**

-Questions?
-Feel free to reach out or open an issue!